 Prepare two parchment sheets of paper with a macaron template

-In a large bowl, sift together the almond flour and powdered sugar.
+In a large bowl, sift together the almond flour and powdered sugar three times.

-Begin to beat the egg whites, once there are tracks in the whites, lower your speed and add 1/3 of the caster sugar, increase the speed to medium.
+Begin to beat the egg whites, once there are tracks in the whites, lower your speed and add 1/3 of the caster sugar, increase the speed to medium, Kitchenaid is #8.
 Once combined add another 1/3 and continue the process one additional time.

 Once all the sugar has been fully added, before it reaches stiff peaks, add 1 to 3 drops of gel color to your liking.
-Continue whipping on med-high until stiff peaks.
+Continue whipping on med-high, #8 until hard peaks, this can take 10 to 15 minutes.
+You will notice a ball up on the inside of the whisk, and when you lift the whisk, the meringue should hold a pointed end and have sharp ribs on the whisk attachment.

 To test the meringue stiffness, it should have pointed peaks when pulled up from the bowl.

-Pour a third of the almond-powder sugar mixture into the egg whites.
-Gently fold it into the egg whites.
-Then add the rest of the mixture and fold.
+Sift the almond-powder sugar mixture again into the egg whites.
+Gently fold it into the egg whites starting the macronage process.
+Approximately 50 folds.

 Take a large pastry bag with a Wilton number 12 for the 0.25″ tip.
 Place into a cup and fold over the edges, fill the batter into the pastry bag.
-You may need two bags depending on the bags size.
+You may need two bags depending on the size of the bags.

-Let them rest on the counter for 30-40 minutes and have developed a skin.
-This helps the shells form cracking during baking.
+Let them rest on the counter for 30-40 minutes and have developed skin.
+This helps the shells from cracking during baking.
 A blow dryer can help speed up the drying process.
+I use the dehydration setting in my oven, 150 degrees with convection air for 4 minutes.

-Let them cool completely before removing from the parchment paper.
+Let them cool completely before removing them from the parchment paper.

 Fill the macarons with your desired filling.
 Nutella and jam are fast yummy additions.